Chucky80/STM32-Keypad/README.md

 Keypad is a library for using matrix style keypads 3x4, 4x4 or 4x5 with STM32.

+Keypad size is limited to IO pins of MCU used.

 Ported from https://github.com/Chris--A/Keypad by Mark Stanley, Alexander Brevig.

 ATTENTION: